Marc-Falconer/flask-timezone-localiser/README.md

 # Flask Timezone Localiser

 This Flask application provides a simple API for localising date and time to various timezones.
-Users can easily convert a date and time to a different timezone using this application.
+Users can easily convert a date and time to a different timezone using this application.\\

+By default this Flask runs on port *5001*.
+You can also mount the log directory to your filesystem.
+The log path in the container is '/app/logs'.\

+This repository is available as a docker container.
+[Download Docker Container](https://hub.docker.com/repository/docker/marcfalconer/flask-timezone-localiser/general).

 ## Usage